Ranuva Veeran: Plot

 The film opens with Chiranjeevi's character being chased and caught by a group of policemen, but he escapes.
 Meanwhile, a young soldier Raghu returns to his village, which is known for frequent thefts and murders perpetrated by the mysterious "One-Eyed Man" Chiranjeevi and his gang of thieves.
 Raghu soon meets Chiranjeevi; the two were once college roommates, but they had since separated.
-In addition to Chiranjeevi, Raghu reunites with his father, an Orthodox Iyengar who always condemns him, and he finds out that his sister eloped with a man few years before, which he later finds out was other than the gang leader of the thieves himself, Chiranjeevi.
+In addition to Chiranjeevi, Raghu reunites with his father, an Orthodox Iyengar who always condemns him, and he finds out that his sister eloped with a man few years before, which he later finds out was none other than the gang leader of the thieves himself, Chiranjeevi.
 In the end, Chiranjeevi gets shot by his own son.